ShawnSargent/CS430_3DGraphicsLib/README.md

 # Known Issues

-Strictly computes v3 vectors and does not work for vectors of size != v3
+- Strictly computes v3 vectors and does not work for vectors of size != v3

-Does not compute v3_normalize
+- Does not compute v3_normalize

+- Does not compute v3_angle_quick

+- Cannot compute zero vector for v3_angle

+- Cannot test reflect function